Your Cart is Empty

 You can enter discount codes and calculate shipping on the checkout page

 Notify me when this product is available: Add me to the store mailing list

-A relative to Queen Anne's Lace, it is also known as White Lace Flower.
+A relative to Queen Anne's Lace is also known as White Lace Flower.
 Long used by florists as a substitute for Queen Anne's Lace.
-The plants are 2 1/2'-3 feet tall carrying double umbels of tiny white flowers that are more open than its relative.
-Self seeds once established.
-100 seeds
+The plants are 2 1/2'-3 feet tall carrying double umbels of tiny white flowers that are more open than their relative.
+Self-seeds once established.

 Seed Planting Depth: Sow on the surface and lightly cover

 Starting Indoors: Start indoors 6-8 weeks before the last frost.
 Provide 55-65ºF soil temperature.Using peat, cow, or paper pots can help with the stress of transplanting, they grow delicate roots and successful transplanting may be challenging.Transplant apart after the last frost, 6-12” apart.